Lovesickness (manga): Manga

 Written and illustrated by Junji Ito, the series was serialized in Nemuki from May to November 1996.
 Asahi Sonorama collected the series' individual chapters into a tankōbon volume, which was released on May 20, 1997.

 At Anime Expo Lite, Viz Media announced that they licensed the series for English publication.
-Viz Media released the volume on April 20, 2021.
+Viz Media released the series as part of a story compilation, titled Lovesickness: Junji Ito Story Collection, on April 20, 2021.

 Film

 A live-action film adaptation, titled Love Ghost, was released in Japan on March 24, 2001.
 It was directed by Kazuki Shibuya and written by Naoyuki Tomomatsu.
 Eleven Arts licensed the film for international distribution.

-Reception
+Reception of the eponymous story collection

-Nick Smith from ICv2 praised the narrative of the first half of the story, though he also felt the second half did not fit with the first.
+Nick Smith from ICv2 praised the narrative of the first half of the collection, which comprises the Lovesickness series, though he also felt the second half did not fit with the first.
 Lynzee Loveridge from Anime News Network offered praise for the artwork, while also criticizing the characters as shallow.

 The series was awarded the Eisner Award for Best U.S. Edition of International Material—Asia in 2022.